AIPS HELP file for SETJY in 31DEC09

 flux density scale are significant at all frequencies.
 The old scale

-can be obtained with OPTYPE='CALC' by setting APARM(2)=1
+can be obtained with OPTYPE='CALC' by setting APARM(2)=1.
+If there

 The SETJY output in the SU table can be viewed with the tasks